Table of Contents[Hide][Show]

-For those who wish to eat bread without the downside, sourdough bread is the answer.
+For those who wish to eat bread without the downside, sourdough bread is definitely the answer!

 Unfortunately, the excitement over sourdough bread has spawned some myths about this traditional food that abound as well.